drwells/prm-mode/readme.markdown

 * Syntax highlighting
 * automatic indentation (standard, not with `electric-mode`)

-*This mode is not yet done!* It seems to work correctly for a couple of sample files (i.e., some of the large parameter files in ASPECT) but there are surely still bugs lurking somewhere in it.
+*This mode is officially in beta, and may have wrong behavior in corner cases*.
+It seems to work correctly for a couple of sample files (i.e., some of the large parameter files in ASPECT) but there are surely still bugs lurking somewhere in it.
 I have only tested it with emacs 24.5: I am not doing anything fancy so it *should* work with older versions (but I cannot guarantee it).

 ## How to set it up